UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Earns 40 points each time.

+- ANTI-BONUS ITEMS - 2:
+Instead of always doing: "Subtracts X bonus",
+Do something like: "Divides bonus by 2".
+^^^ this is nice, since it works bad with +ve bonus, but GOOD for negative-bonus.

+- ITEM: Points shield
+If points are negative, make points positive

 - ITEM:
 Spawns a DOOMED-4 LEGENDARY item
 (oli note: Don't pick legendary-items that are already DOOMED.)

-- ITEM: Points shield
-If points are negative, make points positive

 ## SPIKE: Items that provide keys